nourhan-ashraf/Unbeatable-Tic-Tac-Toe-Project/README.md

 ### **Objectives:**

-This Team Error-404 project aims to develop an Un-Beatable Tic-Tac-Toe game using AI and that AI can never lose against any human player and tie is its worest case.
+Our team (Error-404 Team) project that aims to develop an Un-Beatable Tic-Tac-Toe game using AI and that AI can never lose against any human player and tie is its worest case.
 Using MiniMax algorisim we made something for the program like a cheat code that will make it never lose at any case.
 If you don't know what is Tic-Tac-To just follow me: